Pandora, the first woman on Earth

 Thus, the first mortal woman was born and she descended down to earth.
 Her name was Pandora, meaning all-gifted, implying all the gifts she had received from gods.
 Along with her, Hermes gave a gilded and intricately carved box, a gift from Zeus with an explicit warning that she must never open it, come what may.
 Draped in raiment fit for the gods, she was presented to Epimetheus, Prometheus' half-brother.

 Epimetheus had been told by his brother never to accept any gift from Zeus.
 Prometheus was well aware that Zeus was still angry with him for his effrontery at the gathering and would try to get his revenge.
 However, one look at Pandora was all it took for Epimetheus to fall in crazy love with her and marry her without thought or consideration.
 He was truly enchanted with her.

 Pandora had released all the wickedness and malevolence that Zeus had locked into the box.
-That time, she understood that she was a mere pawn in a great game played by the gods.
-In that gilded box, Zeus had hidden all everything that would plague man forever: sickness, death, turmoil, strife, jealousy, hatred, famine, passion... everywhere the evil spread.
+At that time, she understood that she was a mere pawn in a great game played by the gods.
+In that gilded box, Zeus had hidden everything that would plague man forever: sickness, death, turmoil, strife, jealousy, hatred, famine, passion... everywhere the evil spread.

 Pandora and Eve